Solar Power System, Solar Power Panels, Solar Power Installers

 House Icon

-You’ll need to know the number of kWh you consume each year in order to estimate the amount of energy you’ll require.
-This information is in your bill as “kWh used”.
-Take a look at your bills from the last year to find the average monthly.
-Add the kWh{ used|| you used} to find the total and divide it by 12.
+You will need to know the number of kWh you use per year to determine the energy you’ll require.
+The number will be listed in your bill under “kWh utilized”.
+Check your utility bills from the previous year to calculate the average monthly.
+Add the kWh{ used|| you used} to arrive at the total, then divide by 12.

 How are solar panels installed?